 At last, the sun peeks out from behind the clouds, car windows roll down so you can breathe in the fresh air, and the shorts and flip flops are dusted off and finally make their way back out after a long winter.
 This is the time of year when Woodstock starts to buzz again.
 Patios fill up, music echoes through the town, trails call for walks filled with birdsongs and crickets chirping, and the calendar quickly fills with festivals, special events, and warm nights gazing at the sunsets and stars.

-If you’re looking to make the most of this highly-anticipated season, Woodstock has no shortage of ways to get outside and enjoy it.
+After waiting all year for sunshine and warm evenings, Woodstock has no shortage of ways to get outside and enjoy every minute of it.
 From concerts and community celebrations to hiking trails, outdoor adventures, farmers markets, and family-friendly activities, there’s something happening around every corner all summer long.
 Whether you’re planning a weekend visit or rediscovering your own hometown, this is your guide to soaking up the best of summer in Woodstock outdoors.

-If your ideal summer includes breathing fresh air and staying active outside, there are plenty of ways to explore the great outdoors.
-Woodstock, Illinois is surrounded by over 500 acres of parkland and green space, offering plenty of room to immerse yourself in nature, unwind, and reconnect.
+If your ideal summer includes soaking up the fresh air and staying active outside, there are plenty of ways to explore the great outdoors and get moving in Woodstock.
+Surrounded by more than 500 acres of parkland and green space, our town allows you to immerse yourself in nature, unwind, and reconnect.

-You can also jump into the fun during Woodstock PrideFest with the Pride Color Run and Field Day, play pickleball or disc golf at Emricson Park or just bring the kids to one of the many parks and playgrounds that dot the town.
+You can also jump into the action during Woodstock PrideFest with the Pride Color Run and Field Day, challenge friends to a game of pickleball or disc golf at Emricson Park or simply let the kids burn off some energy at one of the many parks and playgrounds that dot the town.

 Classic Summer Traditions

 As we celebrate 250 years of America this year, it’s hard not to think about the kind of classic summer traditions that feel straight out of a movie.
-Woodstock has a way of capturing that small-town charm nostalgia with so many activities.
+Woodstock has a way of capturing that nostalgic small-town summer feeling with experiences that feel straight out of a movie.

 Start your weekend strolling the Woodstock Farmers Market with fresh flowers, coffee, produce, and local finds.
-Then beat the heat with a dip in the pool by spending the afternoon cooling off at Woodstock Water Works Aquatic Center.
+Then beat the heat with a dip in the pool at Woodstock Water Works Aquatic Center.
 Don't forget that you can pack a picnic for the park with items sourced from local restaurants, or head out for the Americana experience of picking ripe berries warmed by the sun at Heider's Berry Farm.

-When evening rolls around, grab lawn chairs for Thursday night Movies in the Park, catch a Woodstock City Band performance or Concert in the Park, or spend the night listening to live outdoor music drifting through the Square and local venues around town like Niko's Red Mill and Winestock.
+When evening rolls around, grab lawn chairs for Thursday night Movies in the Park, catch a Woodstock City Band performance or Concert in the Park, or spend the night listening to outdoor music at local venues around town like Niko's Red Mill and Winestock.

-Woodstock’s summer calendar is also filled with longtime favorites like the Woodstock Food Truck Festival, Woodstock Folk Festival, Hot August Nights Car Show on the Square, Shakespeare in the Park and the McHenry County Fair that bring the community together year after year.
+Woodstock’s summer calendar is also filled with longtime favorites like the Gavers Barn Dance, Woodstock Folk Festival, Hot August Nights Car Show on the Square, Shakespeare in the Park and the McHenry County Fair that bring the community together year after year.

 Those Summer Nights